 June 1, 2001 through September 30, 2001

+June 1, 2002 through September 30, 2002

 Other: 1.
 Scheduling: If ComEd has accepted an offer to purchase Energy hereunder, EPMI and ComEd shall schedule such purchase in no event later than 1200 CPT on the Business Day before the day of delivery.
 Energy may only be scheduled in 75 MW blocks, up to 600 MW, for a period of consecutive hours including the 16-hour period from HE 0700 to HE 2200, and not beginning earlier than HE0100 nor ending after HE 2400.
 Each hour in a scheduled period shall contain the same quantity of Energy.
 For each of the summer month blocks during the Period of Delivery, ComEd shall not be able to schedule energy for delivery in excess of 900 hours.

-2. Firmness: Once ComEd has elected to purchase Energy hereunder, the delivery and receipt of Energy hereunder shall be on a firm basis with liquidated damages for unexcused nonperformance.
-In any event, all Demand Charges shall be due regardless of delivery and receipt of Energy, or the availability of Energy from the Wilton Facility.
-In the event that a scheduled delivery of Energy hereunder is interrupted, EPMI is under no obligation to supply energy to ComEd from the Wilton Facility throughout the balance of such schedule.
+2. Firmness: The delivery and receipt of Marketer Energy shall be on a firm basis with liquidated damages for unexcused nonperformance.
+In the event that a scheduled delivery of Marketer Energy is interrupted, EPMI is under no obligation to supply Wilton Energy to ComEd throughout the balance of such schedule.
 In addition, Energy quoted to from the Wilton Facility will be considered Unit Contingent; Seller’s delivery from the Wilton Facility shall be excused in the event such facility experiences an outage or is unavailable for any reason.
+At the time ComEd schedules the delivery of Wilton Energy, EPMI shall designate the generating units supplying such energy.

+3. Plant Outages: No planned outages shall be scheduled during the Period of Delivery and planned maintenance outages are not allowed during HE 0700-2200 of Business Days.

-3. Transmission: EPMI shall be responsible for any transmission charges and losses associated with transmitting Energy to the Delivery Point.
+4. Transmission: EPMI shall be responsible for any transmission charges and losses associated with transmitting Energy to the Delivery Point.
 ComEd shall be responsible for any transmission charges and losses associated with transmitting Energy at and from the Delivery Point.
 ComEd shall be solely responsible for securing any transmission necessary to transmit the Energy from the Delivery Point selected by EPMI.

+5. Commercial Operations of Wilton Facility: EPMI anticipates that the units at Wilton Facility will be available to ComEd on June 1, 2000.
+If a unit is not available, EPMI shall provide ComEd a pro-rata reduction in the demand charge due.

-4. Confidentiality: Neither Party shall disclose the terms and provisions of this Confirmation, except to its representatives who have a need to know and who execute an agreement agreeing to be bound by these confidentiality provisions; provided, that if a Party is required by law to make such a disclosure, it shall first notify the other Party, and shall use its best reasonable efforts to attempt at its own expense to restrict or prevent such disclosure, and shall allow the other Party to participate in such attempt, should it choose to do so.
-This Confirmation is being provided pursuant to and in accordance with the Interchange Agreement dated October 18, 1995, (the "Agreement") between EPMI and ComEd, and constitutes part of and is subject to all the terms and provisions of such Agreement.
+4. Confidentiality: The provisions of this Confirmation Letter are confidential and proprietary.
+Each party shall use all commercially reasonable efforts to protect the confidentiality hereof.
+Applicable law may, however, require some form of public disclosure, such as reporting requirements to its regulating agencies, by ComEd and EPMI.
+If either ComEd or EPMI is required by law to disclose the terms and provisions of this Confirmation Letter, other than the disclosure to its regulating agencies for reporting purposes, it shall first notify the other party, and shall use commercially reasonable efforts to attempt at its own expense to restrict or prevent such disclosure, and shall allow the other party to participate in such attempt, should it choose to do so.

+7. Governing Terms: This Confirmation is being provided pursuant to and in accordance with the Interchange Agreement dated October 18, 1995, (the "Agreement") between EPMI and ComEd, and constitutes part of and is subject to all the terms and provisions of such Agreement.
 Terms used but not defined herein shall have the meanings ascribed to them in the Agreement.

-5. Miscellaneous: To the extent the provisions of this Confirmation are in conflict with the Agreement, the provisions of this Confirmation will control.
+8. Miscellaneous: To the extent the provisions of this Confirmation are in conflict with the Agreement, the provisions of this Confirmation will control.